Yakima Valley Transportation Company: Early history

 YVT Company began operations in 1907 as a streetcar line downtown, opened on December 25.
 Although some freight operation took place almost from the beginning, streetcar service was the company's primary activity for its first several years, and interurban service was extended to several new areas through new construction.
 A line west to Ahtanum and the area that would eventually be known as Wiley City was completed in 1910, as was the first part of a line to Henrybro.
 A line north to Selah and Speyers was completed in 1913.
+The distances from Yakima on the western lines to Wiley City and Henrybro were 9.2 miles and 9.7 miles, respectively, while the distance from Yakima to Selah on the north line was 4.8 miles.

 From 1909 onward, the company was a wholly owned subsidiary of the Union Pacific Railroad (originally through the Oregon Railway & Navigation Company), and the freight division functioned as a feeder service to the UP main line.
 Freight service expanded in the 1910s, and by 1920 it had become a major function of the YVT.
 Interurban service was discontinued on May 15, 1935.